20% off your first purchase with code: SHOP24

 • Make multiple copies so you can use them regularly as suggested above.

-• If you are a SPED teacher, give copies to the classroom teachers so they can use the checklist too - team effort!
+• If you are a SPED teacher, give each gen-ed teacher you work with copies of your classroom accommodations checklist so they can use it too – team effort!